b-fuze/quicknvm/README.md

 # Quicknvm
 [NVM](https://github.com/nvm-sh/nvm) auto-detection, but quick

-This implements auto-detecting the correct NVM version based on `.nvmrc` files, and does it in a way compatible with NVM.
+This implements auto-detecting (**and** auto-installing) the correct NVM version based on `.nvmrc` files, and does it in a way compatible with NVM.
+It also properly detects IO.js installations in an NVM-compatible way.

 ## Motivation
 I use NVM, but it's kinda slow and wanted something fully